-There are 74.1 million baby boomers in the world, according to Pew Research, and 73% of them view renting as more affordable than owning a home.
+There are 74.1 million baby boomers in the world, according to Pew Research, and 73 percent of them view renting as more affordable than owning a home.
 That’s a sizable portion of potential renters you should be focusing your marketing efforts toward.
 However, to maximize on this potential, you must first understand the terms, trends, and needs of the older generations.

 Baby boomers — typically born between 1946 and 1964 — are adjusting to a new lifestyle centered around leisure and entertainment.
 As such, they are looking to downsize and find a home that better meets their post-retirement needs.
 But that’s not to say seniors desire traditional retirement homes.